Counting teams with Cooper

 Counting VA license plates

-A VA license plate has three letters (with no I, O, or Q) followed by four numerals.
+VA license plates have three letters (with no I, O, or Q) followed by four numerals.
 A random plate is seen on the road.

-(a) What is the probability that the numerals are in increasing order?
+(a) What is the probability that the numerals occur in strictly increasing order?

 (b) What is the probability that at least one number is repeated?